about us

 I earned my Texas Master Gardener Certification from the Texas Cooperative Extensive and Harris County Master Gardener Association in June of 2003.

 I love spending time outside my grandchildren in our little “farm” in Tomball.
+I have 2 children, 5 grandchildren and a lot of animals!
 We have chickens, goats, dogs and a tortoise!
+You will often see them make appearances on the Ready to Grow Gardens social media pages.

 I have always had a love for the outdoors.
 I grew up camping most weekends and truly enjoyed being out in nature.
 Today you can find me in my own yard tending to my flower beds or looking for a new plant to add to my collection.